This article contains information on the COVID-19 Temporary 50% pension minimum reduction.

 |95 or more||14%||7%|

 When did the government pass the law on this measure?
-How long will this temporary reduction in minimum drawdown rate last?
+How long will this temporary reduction in the minimum drawdown rate last?

 This measure was passed through the Coronavirus Economic Response Package Omnibus Bill 2020 by both Houses of Parliament on 23 March 2020 and received Royal Assent on 24 March 2020.
 This temporary 50% pension minimum reduction measure applies to the 2019-20 and 2020-21 financial years.